Secure Shell: SSH-1

 In 1998, a vulnerability was described in SSH 1.5 which allowed the unauthorized insertion of content into an encrypted SSH stream due to insufficient data integrity protection from CRC-32 used in this version of the protocol.
 A fix known as SSH Compensation Attack Detector was introduced into most implementations.
 Many of these updated implementations contained a new integer overflow vulnerability that allowed attackers to execute arbitrary code with the privileges of the SSH daemon, typically root.

 In January 2001 a vulnerability was discovered that allows attackers to modify the last block of an IDEA-encrypted session.
 The same month, another vulnerability was discovered that allowed a malicious server to forward a client authentication to another server.

-Since SSH-1 has inherent design flaws which make it vulnerable, it is now generally considered obsolete and should be avoided by explicitly disabling fallback to SSH-1.
+Since SSH-1 has inherent design flaws that make it vulnerable, it is now generally considered obsolete and should be avoided by explicitly disabling fallback to SSH-1.
 Most modern servers and clients support SSH-2.